Why This Exit Intent Popup Generated 7,973 Leads and $50k in Revenue

 How do exit intent popups work?

 It works by tracking your mouse movements, as well as your back button interactions, to measure visitor “exit intent”.

-Then, based on this site activity a website popup is triggered, catching the attention of the visitor and presenting a message that hopes to re-engage the visitor with new content or an offer.
+Then, based on this site activity a website popup is triggered.
+This catches the attention of the visitor and presents a message that hopes to re-engage them with new content or a lead capture offer.